 I was lucky enough to get JR Hayes on the phone for a 20 minute interview where he talked about the new Pig Destroyer album, how the band almost broke up before it was even released, and even the upcoming presidential election.
-You can either download it as an mp3 here, listen to a stream of it here, or read the full transcription of it below.
+You can either download it as an mp3 here, listen to a stream of it by pressing the orange play button on the player, or read the full transcription of it below.
 The headshot photo is by local photographer Josh Sisk and is used with permission.
 As usual, my words are in bold.
 Now get to it!

 Hey this is Metal Chris of DCHeavyMetal.com and I’m here talking with JR Hayes, the vocalist for the DC based grindcore band Pig Destroyer.
 Their new album, Book Burner, is their first full length release since 2007 and will be out on Relapse Records on October 22nd.
 Book Burner is one of the most anticipated metal releases of 2012 and Axl Rosenberg of Metal Sucks has already dubbed it “the best metal album of the year.”
 So to start off JR, why don’t you tell me what the fans can expect from the new album.